mwherman2000/ModelMate30_Parallelspace/README.md

 # ModelMate30_Parallelspace
-Parallelspace ModelMate extensions to the ArchiMate language for Enterprise Architecture
+Parallelspace ModelMate data extensions to the ArchiMate language for Enterprise Architecture

 The files in this repository are free for you to use subject to the BSD 2-part (Simplified) license attached to this repository.